We focus on three public primary schools: Meali, Losirwa, and Oldeani and the Hope School for Girls and Boys, an independent non-profit school

 Public secondary school is available only to students who pass National Exams at the end of Standard (Grade) VII.
 The first year of secondary school has some one time expenses and is taught entirely in English.
 We try to address these issues as well.

 Meali Primary School, our namesake, has been our first effort, and we are very proud of the result.
-In just five years, we have totally, physically, transformed the school and are now continuing to support the school with a variety of programs to become more deeply involved with the community, instill a greater understanding of the value of education, and help the children more fully realize their potential.
+In five years, we totally, physically, transformed the school and are now continuing to support the school with a variety of programs to become more deeply involved with the community, instill a greater understanding of the value of education, and help the children more fully realize their potential.
 We call this phase two.

 The Meali class of 2012 joined by parents, siblings, President Nancy Scull and director Dana Devereux.
 After finishing school, these students returned, for two months, for an intensive English class to help transition from KiSwahili primary school environment to a secondary school taught in English.
 Friends of Meali funded the English teacher.